 With more than one-third of adults in the United States battling obesity, it’s time to turn your passion for health and fitness into a career as a personal trainer.
 You have the drive to help others live a healthier lifestyle.
 Now, all you need is the training and certification.
 But how much does a personal trainer certification cost?

 Why Get Certified?

 The demand for personal training professionals is predicted to grow by 10 percent by 2026, according to the U.S. Bureau of Labor Statistics.
 With the growing popularity of the profession and the fact that personal training is an unregulated industry, anyone can call themselves a personal trainer—even if they don’t have a certification, training, or experience.

-Getting a certification builds your credibility as a personal trainer, setting you above the rest and giving potential clients confidence in your skills and ability to help them on their journey to healthy living.
+Getting your personal training certification builds your credibility as a personal trainer, setting you above the rest and giving potential clients confidence in your skills and ability to help them on their journey to healthy living.
 Furthermore, most gyms won’t hire you without a personal training certification, and if you have your own business, many insurance companies won’t cover you without a certification.

 The cost of personal trainer certification varies by certification level.
 Whereas an entry-level personal trainer certification can cost $400-$600, a master certification can cost upwards of $2,000 for the materials and exam.
 Specialist certifications for strength training, senior fitness, or youth fitness typically cost between $400 and $500.